 If you’re asked a question like, “How would you improve X product?” you could try to make sure your responses highlight how you approach product management and how much you value continuous discovery habits.
 After you respond, says Emily, “There’s a valuable opportunity in having a follow-up exchange with your interviewer.”
 If they respond with something like, “I really liked how you based your decision on user needs/put yourself in the customer’s shoes,” or “I thought it was great that you’d prioritize validating the problem/solution with customers,” then this is a great validation that the interviewer or company values continuous discovery habits.
 Their response may also be a chance to uncover red flags.

 Now that they’ve all had some time to reflect on the job search process, each person had a few insights and takeaways to share.

-What are the current product leaders in the company like?
+Are you getting time with company leaders?
+And what are the current product leaders in the company like?

 Abdel looks for product leaders who are curious, humble, and active in the product community, whether it’s giving talks or writing blog posts.
 He also wants to know whether they’re familiar with Marty Cagan and Teresa.
 “If they know about both, that’s already an amazing sign!”
 And if they don’t, they can demonstrate their curiosity by choosing to do more research on their own.
 Abdel says a few hiring managers impressed him by buying Empowered or Continuous Discovery Habits after he brought these books up in his interview.